Implant Dentures Dentist

 .jpg)

+Patients have several choices when getting implant-supported dentures in Rochester, NY, including Implant-supported lower overdentures (retained by two implants), implant supported upper overdentures (retained by four implants), and implant-supported partial dentures that are removable (upper or lower).
 The health of your jawbone, your medical history, and your personal preferences will determine which type of implant dentures are right for you.
 If you have any questions about tooth replacement and the various types of implant-supported dentures, please contact our office and set up an appointment.

 There are three types of implant-supported dentures.
 These options differ based on how they are secured, the number of implants required, and whether they can be removed by the patient.

-This complete lower denture is attached to two permanent implants which are anchored in the jawbone.
+This complete lower denture, which is removable, is attached to two permanent implants which are anchored in the jawbone.
 Patients can remove the denture at will for cleaning or sleeping and place it back when ready to use.
-The main benefit of this type of lower complete denture is the added retention provided by the two implants.
+The main benefit of this type of lower complete denture is the added retention provided by the two implants, and the fact that patients can remove the denture at will for cleaning or sleeping and place it back when ready to use.

-2. Implant-Supported Complete Upper Dentures Overdentures (Retained by Four Implants)
+2. Implant-Supported Complete Upper Dentures (Overdentures) Retained by Four Implants

 This type of implant denture has an attachment mechanism that attaches it to the implants to hold it in place.
 It can attach directly to the implants or attach to a bar that is anchored to the implants.
 A complete upper overdenture retained by four implants also provides patients with the ability to remove it at will to clean it and allow their gums to rest.

-3. Implant-Supported Removable Partial Dentures (Upper or Lower)
+3. Implant-Supported Partial Dentures (Upper or Lower)

-Implant-Supported Partial DenturesThese types of partial dentures are attached to implants for added retention and are also removable.
+Implant-Supported Removable Partial Dentures are attached to implants for added retention.
 These types of dentures ‘snap on’ to dental implants in your jawbone.
 The benefits of implant-supported partial dentures are added retention, and the absence of metal clasps that are on conventional partial dentures which can often show.
 It is still necessary to remove them for cleaning, maintenance, and at bedtime as you would with conventional partial dentures.

 *The McGill Consensus Statement Conclusion